Understanding and Improving Hyperbolic Deep Reinforcement Learning: Experiments

 We further validate Lemma~\ref{lem:spectral_norm} by testing SpectralNorm~\citep{SpectralNorm} as an alternative to RMSNorm in two configurations: applying SpectralNorm to the complete Euclidean encoder (\ourmethod{} (SN Full)) and applying it only to the penultimate layer (\ourmethod{} (SN Penultimate)).
 In both cases, the agent fails to learn entirely.
 This underscores the critical importance of RMSNorm for obtaining the bounded feature norms guaranteed by Proposition~\ref{prop:norm_lambda_bounds}.

 Finally, Figure~\ref{fig:ablations_iqm_euclidean} isolates the contribution of hyperbolic representations by evaluating Euclidean agents equipped with HL-Gauss, RMSNorm, and our full regularization combination.
 For Euclidean representations, the HL-Gauss loss (Euclidean+Categorical) performs worse than MSE.
 Adding RMSNorm to Euclidean agents improves performance, and equipping Euclidean agents with our full method yields an IQM of 0.35, which is slightly better than \ourmethod{} with the Poincaré ball (IQM=0.34).
 However, \ourmethod{} with the Hyperboloid achieves the best overall performance (IQM=0.40).
-The underperformance of Euclidean+HL-Gauss relative to Euclidean+MSE indicates that categorical losses are particularly well-suited for hyperbolic agents, due to being a better geometric fit for the signed distances produced by the critic's hyperbolic MLR layer.
+The underperformance of Euclidean+HL-Gauss relative to Euclidean+MSE indicates that categorical losses are particularly well-suited for hyperbolic agents due to the geometric alignment between the loss and the critic's architecture.
 Overall, our results demonstrate that hyperbolic representations can benefit deep RL agents, but require an optimization-friendly approach to hyperbolic geometry to realize these benefits.
-We present complete ablation results in Tables~\ref{tab:procgen_ablations_train} and~\ref{tab:procgen_ablations_test}.
-In summary, every ablation underperforms \ourmethod{} with the Hyperboloid, confirming the synergistic interactions between hyperbolic geometry and our method's components.
+We present complete ablation results in Tables~\ref{tab:procgen_ablations_train} and~\ref{tab:procgen_ablations_test}. \textbf{In summary, every ablation underperforms \ourmethod{} with the Hyperboloid, confirming the synergistic interactions between hyperbolic geometry and our method's components}.